adamrasheed/adamrasheed/case-studies/flexrake.md

 Migrating 200+ SKUs from Magento to Shopify one product at a time would've been a tedious task.
 That's where my excel skills came in handy.
 I exported the magento products to a csv file, then converted into a (link: https://help.shopify.com/manual/products/import-export#csv-files name: Shopify-friendly popup: yes)

 ## Outcome
--The end result was a fully responsive website that was designed from the ground up to help Flexrake® increase its revenue all while making its day-to-day sales operations much easier.
+The end result was a fully responsive website that was designed from the ground up to help Flexrake® increase its revenue all while making its day-to-day sales operations much easier.

 ## Next Steps